 Q: If you were onboarding a business, what would you be looking for?

-And then I think once you’ve done the onboarding, doing a follow up a little later is also worth seeing if that account shows up in our data feeds because what we find is oftentimes, as I mentioned, there’s companies with 30 bank accounts.
+And then I think once you’ve done the onboarding, doing a follow-up a little later is also worth seeing if that account shows up in our data feeds because what we find is oftentimes, as I mentioned, there are companies with 30 bank accounts.
 They may not use them for some period of time for this activity.
 They may keep them around in reserve and then use it if one of their accounts gets the derisked somewhere else.